 One of the best things about Pinterest is being able to create boards so you can save your inspiration to come back to later.
 You can use Pinterest boards to create mood boards, or simply to save particular elements you really like.
 It’s the best way to keep inspiration you can have all in one place.

 Sometimes it’s important to have a little more substance than just eye-candy.
-We’ve compiled some of the best places to head to if you’re not just after inspiration, but to brush up on your knowledge too!
+We’ve compiled some of the best places to brush up on your knowledge.

 One of the leading authorities on web development and design, Smashing Magazine is a sprawling website packed full of information on everything web.

-They comprehensively cover off on anything that web designers and developers should know, with numerous articles on everything from technical coding to UI design.
+They comprehensively cover anything and everything that web designers and developers should know, with articles on everything from technical coding to UI design.
 They also release weekly reading lists for all designers and developers - must-have knowledge for anyone working in the field!

 Creative Bloq is a website focused on design, UX and UI design.
 It’s a good resource to keep yourself clued up on anything design-related.
 They often also host giveaways and discounts on awesome design-related stuff, so make sure you sign up for their newsletter.